Join a League of Leaders

 Park Leaders Primers

 Explore–and connect with other leaders on–a selection of key topics affecting parks in Canada).
-These self-directed online leadership programs involve an exploration of case studies, applying new ideas, and dialogue with colleagues.
+These self-directed online leadership programs will involve an exploration of case studies, applying new ideas, and dialogue with colleagues.
 Take just one or complete all three programs.

 All CPCIL programs explore the following core leadership themes, while also focusing on sub-themes in activities and field experiences.